chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 ## Step 2 - Install Apache and Overwrite Default Web Page

 After the VM instance is really, you have to configure it as an Apache webserver.
-If you do not remember how to install Apache, I advise you look up the **_command lines_** from the lab **GSP212** _"[VPC Flow Logs - Analyzing Network Traffic](https://www.qwiklabs.com/catalog?keywords=GSP212)"_.
+If you do not remember how to install Apache, I advise you to look up the **_command lines_** from the lab **GSP212** _"[VPC Flow Logs - Analyzing Network Traffic](https://www.qwiklabs.com/catalog?keywords=GSP212)"_.

-Keep inside the VM instances console, click **SSH** to launch a terminal and connect to the `apache` instance.
+Keep inside the VM instances console, click **SSH** to launch a terminal, and connect to the `apache` instance.
 You will install the packages with the following command-lines.

 In the SSH terminal, update the package index: